How to Plan a City Walking Tour

 Take Public Transportation:

-Once we arrive at a new city, we typically check into our hotel and either start our walking tour from the hotel or take public transportation to the farthest destination and then walk back.
-In Boston, we stayed outside the downtown area and rode the T down to Boston Harbor to begin our tour.
+When we arrive in a new city, we usually check into our hotel and either begin our walking tour from there or take public transportation to the farthest destination and walk back.
+In some cities, though, public transportation works better for getting around.

 Self-Guided or Formal Walking Tour?